SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

 subsequent family group name form; misspelling.
 All of them could be added to the database as individual Protonym linked to the correct family group name form (valid or synonym) with single TaxonNameRelationship
-For example Aini is "family group name original form of" Ainae
+For example Aini is "family group name original form of" Ainae.

 ### Citations